ArkEcosystem/core/packages/core-snapshots-cli/README.md

 - rounds.dat (last few rounds)

 The filename `blocks.0.331985.dat` indicates that the snapshot includes data between block 0 and block 331985.

+A snaphsot can be also created by specifying `--start` and `--end` options where we can specify start end end block height we want to export.

 ### Append data to an existing snapshot
 To enable rolling snapshost and their faster import execution, it is possible to append data to the existing snapshot.